-\textbf{Datasets and Preprocessing: } In image classification experiments, we work on CIFAR-10/100~\citep{cifar} and ImageNET~\citep{imagenet} datasets.
+In image classification experiments, we work on CIFAR-10/100~\cite{cifar} and ImageNET~\cite{imagenet} datasets.
 CIFAR-10 and CIFAR-100 contain 50000 train and 10000 test images with 32x32 resolution from 10 and 100 classes respectively.
-ImageNET contains 1.2 million train and 150000 validation images (used for test) with 224x224 resolution from 1000 classes.
-We hold out randomly selected 5000 images from CIFAR-10/100 train set and 25000 images from ImageNET train set for validation.
-We follow the data augmentation techniques applied in~\citep{resnet}, zero padding, center cropping, random horizontal flip with 0.5 probability.
-In text classification experiments, we consider SST-2~\citep{sst2} and AGNews~\citep{agnews} datasets.
-SST-2 contains 67349 train, 872 validation and 1821 test sentences with positive or negative labels.
-AGNews contains 120000 train and 7600 test sentences from four classes.
+ImageNET contains 1.2 million train and 150000 validation images (used for testing) with 224x224 resolution from 1000 classes.
+We hold out randomly selected 5000 images from CIFAR-10/100 train set and 25000 images from the ImageNET train set for validation.
+We follow the data augmentation techniques applied in~\cite{resnet}, zero padding, center cropping and random horizontal flip with 0.5 probability.
+For image segmentation, we use the Cityscapes~\cite{cityscapes} dataset, which contains 5000 (train: 2975, val: 500, test: 1525) images with size 1024x2048, finely labeled in pixel-level for 19 classes.
+In text classification experiments, we consider SST-2~\cite{sst2} and AGNews~\cite{agnews} datasets.
+SST-2 contains 67349 train, 872 validation and 1821 samples with positive or negative labels.
+AGNews contains 120000 train and 7600 samples from four classes.
 We hold randomly selected 5000 sentences for validation.
-For tokenization, we use the pre-trained tokenizer for BERT model provided by open-source HuggingFace~\citep{huggingface}.